Ybalrid/Annwvyn/README.md

 ## Updating the engine

-Run "git pull" on the Annwvyn sub-directory. then open the VS solution in msvc/Annwvyn/Annwyvn.sln (You may also need to re-build Ogre v2-1 from sources and put it inside your dependency package...)
+Run "git pull" on the Annwvyn sub-directory, and re-run CMake, then rebuild from the build repository.
+You may need to manually update the dependencies

 Clean and build the solution.